komalgill0310/tinDog/project_tasks_list.md

 1. Call dog's instance each time, when click on the button

 <!-- Return an empty object, when the array is empty -->✅

+**NEXT GOAL: Make the dog data gets rendered when click on either of the icon.**✅

+1. Attach an event listener for the nope-icon
+2. Call the same function which was called when click on the Heart icon.